kodecocodes/i10t/user-notifications/user-notifications.markdown

 Here's what this does:

-1. The passed UNNotification (`notification`) contains a reference to the original UNNotificationRequest (`request`) that generated it.
-A request contains UNNotificationContent (`content`) that, among other things, contains an array of UNNotificationAttachments (`attachments`).
+1. The passed `UNNotification` (`notification`) contains a reference to the original `UNNotificationRequest` (`request`) that generated it.
+A request contains `UNNotificationContent` (`content`) that, among other things, contains an array of `UNNotificationAttachments` (`attachments`).
 In a guard, you grab the first of those attachments—you know you've only included one—and you place it in `attachment`.
 2. Attachments in the user notification center live inside your app's sandbox, not the extension's, and thus they must be accessed via security-scoped URLs. `startAccessingSecurityScopedResource()` makes the file available to the extension when it successfully returns, and `stopAccessingSecurityScopedResource()` is required to indicate you're finished with the resource.
 In between, you load `imageView` using the file pointed to by this URL.

 The extension is all set.
 But when a notification triggers for cuddlePix, how is the the system supposed to know what, if any, extension to send it to?

 ![width=30%](./images/notification-gnomes.png)

 Gnomes are a good guess, but they're notoriously unreliable.
 Instead, user notification center relies on a key defined in the extension's plist to identify the types of notifications it should handle.

 Open **Info.plist** in the ContentExtension group and expand `NSExtension`, then `NSExtensionAttributes` to reveal **UNNotificationExtensionCategory**.
 This key takes a string (or array of strings) identifying the notifications it should handle.
 Enter **newCuddlePix** here, which you'll later provide in the content of your notification requests.

 ![width=80% bordered](./images/content-extension-plist.png)

 > **Note**: In the same plist dictionary, you'll see another required key—**UNNotificationExtensionInitialContentSizeRatio**.
 Because the system starts to present a notification before loading your extension, it needs something to base the initial size on.
 You provide a ratio of the notification's height to its width, and the system will animate any expansion or contraction once the extension view loads.
 >
 > cuddlePix's extension view frame is set to fill the full width of a notification, so in this case you leave it at the default ratio of 1.

 The operating system knows notifications using the *newCuddlePix* category should go to your extension, but you haven't yet set this category on your outgoing notifications.
-Open **ConfigurationViewController.swift** and find `scheduleRandomNotification(inSeconds:completion:)` where you generate UNNotificationRequests.
+Open **ConfigurationViewController.swift** and find `scheduleRandomNotification(inSeconds:completion:)` where you generate `UNNotificationRequest`s.
 Add the following line after `content` is declared:

 ```swift
 content.categoryIdentifier = newCuddlePixCategoryName
 ```

-The UNNotificationRequest that gets created in this method will now use `newCuddlePixCategoryName` as a `categoryIdentifier` for its content. `newCuddlePixCategoryName` is a string constant defined in the starter that matches the one you placed in the extension plist—*newCuddlePix*.
+The `UNNotificationRequest` that gets created in this method will now use `newCuddlePixCategoryName` as a `categoryIdentifier` for its content. `newCuddlePixCategoryName` is a string constant defined in the starter that matches the one you placed in the extension plist—*newCuddlePix*.

 When the system prepares to deliver a notification, it will check that notification's category identifier and try to find an extension registered to handle it.
 In this case, that will be the extension you just created.